thesadru/disnake/docs/api.rst

     Note that accessing an attribute that does not match the specified action will lead to an attribute error.

-    To get a list of attributes that have been set, you can iterate over them.
-To see a list of all possible attributes that could be set based on the action being done, check the documentation for :class:`AuditLogAction`, otherwise check the documentation below for all attributes that are possible.
+    To get a list of attributes that have been set, yo can iterate over them.
+To see a list of all possible attributes that cold be set based on the action being done, check the documentation for :class:`AuditLogAction`, otherwise check the documentation below for all attributes that are possible.